 Everybody knows IITs are one of the best educational institutes in the country.
 For students, the motivation factor to clear IIT-JEE is the experience of IIT life and the diverse opportunities and skills they get to learn in an IIT campus.
 For parents, it can be the record packages and a secure future.

-There are three key questions related to IIT coaching that almost all students and parents go through, let’s see them one by one.
+There are three key questions related to IIT-JEE coaching that almost all students and parents go through.
+Let’s see them one by one.

-It’s the first question students and parents think of when IIT preparation comes to mind.
-Luckily these days we have so much information about IITs and JEE that everybody aware of the intense and severe competition in IIT JEE.
-If you don’t prepare well, you will stay behind, that’s the simple logic behind the need of coaching for IIT preparation.
+It’s the first question students and parents think of when IIT-JEE preparation comes to mind.
+Luckily these days we have so much information about IITs and JEE that everybody is aware of the intense competition in IIT JEE.
+If you don’t prepare well, you will stay behind, that’s the simple logic behind the need of coaching for JEE preparation.

 Related Post : 5 Signs you Need Coaching for JEE

-This is what Dheeraj Sanghi, Professor IIT Kanpur, said
+This is what Dheeraj Sanghi, Ex-Professor IIT Kanpur, said

 — Dheeraj Sanghi (@DheerajSanghi) January 24, 2017